 'Unbound' is an interdisciplinary, creative project across borders that encourages collaboration with poets, writers, artists, musicians, composers, as well as computer science and arts, and arts and humanities experts around the world around the idea of multilinguality in poetry writing in different contexts and across different media.

 Language Acts and Worldmaking is a flagship project funded by the AHRC Open World Research Initiative, which aims to regenerate and transform modern language learning by foregrounding language’s power to shape how we live and make our worlds.
 “Unbound” is part of the 2018 and 2019 Small Grants programme.

-Iñigo Berrón is an assistant editor, videographer and translator from Mexico living the filmmaking dream in London since 2014.
+Iñigo Berrón is an assistant editor, videographer and translator from Mexico living in London since 2014.

 Kate Bligh is Artistic Director of the bilingual theatre company temenos, which she founded in January 2003.
 Post/de-colonialism and multiculturalism are recurring themes in her artistic practice, writing, and teaching, and her work often focuses on Irish and African diasporic drama, and on multi- and inter- lingual performance.
 An immigrant to Quebec (in 1996) from the UK, Kate has an M.A. degree in theatre directing from the Drama Centre in London and the University of Birmingham.
 She has been working, studying and creating in professional theatre for over thirty years.